Resident Management Companies (RMCs) in high-rise buildings

 Details of the Safety Management System

-You should keep any information that details any system for the planning, organising, monitoring, control and review of your overall approach to managing building safety risks.
+The system for planning, organising, monitoring, controlling and reviewing the overall approach to managing building safety risks.

 Details of equipment and devices for the purposes of building safety